 Configure retention policies for data stored on a Barracuda Backup appliance on the Backup > Retention Policies page.
 Be sure to configure retention policies for your data.
 Not doing so means that some unwanted data will be moved across the Internet and stored, causing unnecessary expense.

-Data is retained based on a traditional grandfather-father-son (daily-weekly-monthly) rotation model.
+Data is retained based on a relational daily-weekly-monthly rotation schedule.
 You can specify how long to keep daily, weekly, monthly, and yearly backups by creating data retention policies.
 Multiple retention policies can be created for files, data backed up by the Barracuda Backup Agent (Exchange, SQL, System State), and email messages.

 Retention policy for CIFS differs from data backed up via the Barracuda Backup Agent.
 For file share backup via CIFS, the Barracuda Backup appliance classifies every file as a unique data source, and follows the longest part of retention.